 true, the number of workers is set to 1.

 Testing shows that hyperglass is extremely memory efficient at runtime.
 For example, running 4 simulations BGP Route queries, with two devices utilizing hyperglass-agent, and two devices utilizing SSH, the server increased RAM utilization by about 20MB during execution, and went back down afterwards.
-It should be more than safe to stick with the minimum system requirements for your Linux distribution.

 At build, hyperglass consumes approximately 196 MB of storage.
 194 MB of this is front-end dependencies, which are downloaded and installed when running a UI build.
 The other 2 MB is the hyperglass code itself.
 Once again, the minimum system requirements for most Linux distributions should be sufficient.